Introduction

-Security software is often designed with functionality as the highest priority but usability is just as vital for reducing human error and ensuring proper adoption.
-If your product team is searching for ways to tackle a security software UX audit this blog post is for you.
+Security software is often designed with functionality as the highest priority, but usability is just as vital for reducing human error and ensuring proper adoption.
+If your product team is searching for ways to tackle a security software UX audit, particularly for Identity and Access Management (IAM) tools, this blog post is for you.
+Below, we break down how a strategic UX audit and thoughtful workflow redesign can improve everything from compliance to user satisfaction within cybersecurity platforms and IAM solutions.

-1. Why UX Matters in Security Software
+1. Why UX Matters in Security Software and IAM Tools

 Boost Efficiency: Well-designed IAM (Identity and Access Management) systems help administrators grant or revoke permissions quickly, saving valuable time.

-2. Conducting a Security Software UX Audit
+2. Conducting a Security Software UX Audit for IAM Tools

 Define Your Goals